Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Conclusion

 \section{Conclusion}

-In this work, we introduced \mname, a novel inference framework for efficient long-context processing.
+We introduce \mname, a novel inference framework for efficient long-context processing.
 REFORM incrementally processes input chunks while maintaining a compressed KV cache, extracting key QKV states to construct cross-layer context embeddings.
-An early-exit strategy enhances efficiency, and a similarity-based selection mechanism identifies and gathers essential tokens for KV cache recomputation, ensuring accurate long-range information retention.
+An early-exit strategy enhances efficiency, and a similarity-based selection mechanism identifies and gathers essential tokens for KV cache recomputation.
 REFORM outperforms existing methods across long-context benchmarks while reducing inference time and memory usage.
 Furthermore, its modality-agnostic design makes it applicable to a wide range of use cases including multi-modal applications.

+\textbf{Limitations and Future work.} One limitation is that the effectiveness of REFORM depends in part on the gather stage’s ability to identify informative tokens.
+While our results across diverse benchmarks demonstrate that this step is generally reliable, edge cases may exist where the model's selection could be further optimized.
+Another limitation is the redundant attention score computation in the current implementation.
+Our current implementation recomputes attention scores using matrix multiplication to compute the eviction scores, as Flash Attention does not output attention weights.
+Integrating eviction score computation into the Flash Attention kernel could further improve REFORM’s efficiency.

-\textbf{Future work.} In this paper, we directly adopt the token eviction criteria proposed by H2O \citep{zhang2023h2o} as the compression component of our framework.
-As a future direction, we intend to investigate more sophisticated compression approaches that are better tailored for constructing the context embeddings.
+Also, we directly adopt the token eviction criteria proposed by H2O \citep{zhang2023h2o} as the compression component of our framework.
+As a future direction, we plan to investigate more sophisticated compression approaches tailored for constructing the context embeddings.
 Furthermore, applications to more diverse data modalities such as audio and video is another promising direction to explore.